Follow these steps to import model file from GitLab

 Step 2: Choose the source of your model.

-• Since we are using a model from Git, select Repo(Custom Code)as the method of upload.
+• Since we are using a model from Gitlab, select Gitlabas the method of upload from the Provider list.

 • To proceed with the upload, you will need to connect your Gitlab account.
-This is a mandatory step as this helps us in downloading the file from your Gitlab if the repo you are pulling is from an open account.
+This is a mandatory step as this helps us download the file from your Gitlab if the repo you are pulling is from an open account.

 Step 3: Enter the model details